-- 4.2.1 Upon referral of the allegation the CAC may, pursuant to subsection 24 (1) of the Act, exercise one or more of its powers and either: - .1 refer the allegation back to the Registrar for an investigation or alternative dispute resolution (ADR) in accordance with section 29 of the Regulations.
-In cases where the allegation is referred back to the Registrar for ADR it must be resolved to the satisfaction of the Complainant, the Respondent and the CAC within 3 months of the commencement of ADR.
-Where the results of the ADR are accepted by the Complainant, the Respondent and the CAC the disciplinary process is concluded.
-Otherwise the allegation is referred back to the CAC according to subsection 29(6) of the Regulations;

-- .2 conduct an investigation itself or appoint a person or persons to conduct an investigation on its behalf; - .3 conduct a practice review into the Respondent's practice; or - .4 require the Respondent to appear before it.
+- 4.2.1 Upon referral of the allegation the CAC may, pursuant to subsection 24 (1) of the Act, exercise one or more of its powers and either: - .1 refer the allegation back to the Registrar for an investigation or alternative dispute resolution (ADR) in accordance with section 24 of the Regulations.
+In cases where the allegation is referred back to the Registrar for ADR it must be resolved within 3 months of the commencement of ADR.
+Where the results of the ADR are accepted by the CAC the disciplinary process is concluded.
+Otherwise the allegation is referred back to the CAC according to subsection 24(6) of the Regulations; - .2 conduct an investigation itself or appoint a person or persons to conduct an investigation on its behalf; - .3 conduct a practice review into the Respondent's practice; or - .4 require the Respondent to appear before it.